BEAUTIFUL STUDIO APARTMENT - OCEAN VIEWS,PORTLAND

 "A pleasant pad in a good holiday location"

 Good value, and well placed for numerous holiday activities despite its "away from it all" position.
 Portland is a very special place packed with interest, as is the mainland nearby.
-A car… More
+A car is an adv… More

 Thank you for your valuable comments.I am glad you had a very happy time and went home refreshed.Yes it is an unusual location and,as you say,good value.